Cloning Strategies for Expression Vector Preparation

 - For Apple Macintosh ( Intel Processor and MAC OS X 10.4.11 )

 - Browser should be current version of Internet Explorer or Firefox.

 For StarGate cloning we recommend the use of 3’ phosphorothioate (PTO) protected oligonucleotides which are protected against the exonuclease activity of Proof Reading Polymerases.
 These Primers can be directly ordered at IBA’s Custom Oligo division, which offers an excellent custom service for synthesis of a wide range of high quality nucleic acid specialties at competitive prices.

-pASK-IBA and pEXPR-IBA cloning vectors for expression in E. coli and mammalian cells that provide different protease cleavage sites or chloramphenicol resistance (E. coli).
+pASK-IBA cloning vectors for expression in E. coli that provide chloramphenicol resistance.

 The polylinkers of the expression vectors carry the restriction sites BsaI (isoschizomer Eco31I) and BsmFI (New England Biolabs, MBI Fermentas) which allow the precise fusion of the structural gene with the vector-encoded functional elements (including Strep-tag®II, 6xHistidine-tag and, depending on the vector, OmpA-signal sequence,

 start codon, protease cleavage site or stop codon.
 This is easily

 achieved by adapting both ends of the coding region of the structural